Pierluigi Pinto

-Pierluigi Pinto (born 22 September 1998) is an Italian football player who plays as a defender for Serie D club Nardò.
+Pierluigi Pinto (born 22 September 1998) is an Italian football player who plays as a defender for Serie D club Sora.

 Career

 Fiorentina

 Born in Brindisi, Pinto was a youth exponent of Fiorentina.

 Loan to Arezzo

 On 13 July 2018, Pinto and Luca Mosti were loaned to Serie C club Arezzo on a season-long loan deal.
 On 16 September he made his professional debut, in Serie C, for Arezzo in a 1–0 away win over Lucchese, he played the entire match.
 He became Arezzo's first-choice early in the season.
 From September 2018 to March 2019 he played 29 consecutive entire matches until he was replaced by Lorenzo Burzigotti in the 57th minute of a 3–0 away defeat against Carrarese.
 Pinto ended his season-long to Arezzo with 37 appearances, including 36 as a starter, and he helped the club to reach the quarter-finals of the play-off, however the lost 4–2 on aggregate against Pisa.